 - To the same skillet add one more tablespoon olive oil.
 Add the pork, working in batches if necessary to prevent overcrowding the pan, and brown each side of the pork until golden and caramelized.
 Transfer cooked pork to the slow cooker (remember- it does not have to be cooked all the way!).
 Sprinkle the pork and onions with 1-2 tablespoons flour and mix well to combine.

 - Add the remaining ingredients to the slow cooker, mix, and cover.
 Cook on high for 5 hours, low for 8 hours.

 This version is just as easy as making green chili stew in the Instant Pot, you’ll just need to do better at planning ahead than me.

 Also known as Chili Verde (since verde is the Spanish word for green), green chili is a stew made with meat, beans (unless you’re in Texas- apparently Texans don’t like beans in their chili) and a sauce filled with onions, garlic, green chiles (poblano and serrano), jalapeños, and tomatillos.
 Depending on who you ask, you may or may not find tomatoes in their green chili recipe, however, given my love for all thing tomato, I made sure to add extra.

 That is why my green chili recipe is not actually green.
 That is also why I did not title this post “Authentic Green Chili Stew”.

-If you’re curious how green chili isn’t super spicy, let me explain…
+If you’re wondering why this green chili recipe isn’t super spicy, let me explain…

 For more green chili recipes check out,